SouravRoy01/ToDo-App/README.md

 # ToDo-App

-release branch is the final branch for review
+release2 branch is the final branch for review

 todo.js contains the main code